 Before executing any digital strategies, marketers need to really know their customers.
 What does it truly mean to know your customer?
 Is it that you offer the right product or service to the right person at the right time, place and context?
 What triggers a purchase, subscription, or renewal of a subscription?

-Of course, marketing platforms like Selligent Marketing Cloud capture consumer’s interests, preferences, and behavior in real-time, tying all data back to the individual in a 360-degree single customer view.
+Of course, marketing platforms like Marigold Engage capture consumer’s interests, preferences, and behavior in real-time, tying all data back to the individual in a 360-degree single customer view.
 It’s about people, not clicks; and a holistic, aggregated view of consumer data enables marketers to improve their customer understanding.
 But brands also need to understand the type of people their customers are, how people feel, learn, and what people do.
 As science would say effect, cognition, and behavior, or the Feel-Think-Do process.

 The Feel-Think- Do process is a complex process and is influenced by many factors.
 At the core of it, one might think about a consumer culture which is shaped in a very holistic and comprehensive way.